ddnexus/pagy/lib/javascripts/README.md

 **IMPORTANT**: Pagy doesn't push any package to `npm`, because there would be no automatic way to keep the package version in sync with the gem version used by your app.
 Doing it manually at every `yarn update` and every `bundle update` would be quite annoying and error prone for you.

-Luckily, you can just configure your javascript tools to look into the `Pagy.root.join('javascripts')` gem installation path once, and pagy will work maintenance-free from then on.
+Luckily, you can just configure your javascript tools to look into the `$(bundle show 'pagy')/lib/javascripts` gem installation path once, and pagy will work maintenance-free from then on.

 Here is how to do that with different bundlers: